bassemzouari/compiler-construction-lecture-summary/README.md

 and runtime systems.

 > Language: German 🇩🇪
-> This repository contains German lecture summaries and notes.

 The project focuses on structured technical documentation, formal language theory, and concise explanations of compiler